MicrosoftDocs/windowsserverdocs/WindowsServerDocs/get-started/azure-hybrid-benefit.md

 #### Types of license

-- Windows Server Datacenter with active Software Assurance licenses only.
-Software Assurance must be active to use this benefit.
+- Windows Server Datacenter with an Enterprise Agreement (EA) with active software assurance, or a Cloud Solution Provider (CSP) subscription.

 #### Number of licenses